cocos/cocos-docs/en/physics/physics-sweep.md

     ```

 The detail of `PhysicsRayResult` is as follows:
-- hitPoint: vec3, the hit point in world space.
+- `hitPoint`: vec3, the hit point in world space.
-- distance: number, the distance between the hit-point and the ray origin
+- `distance`: number, the distance between the hit-point and the ray origin
-- collider: Collider, the collider hit by the ray.
+- `collider`: Collider, the collider hit by the ray.
-- hitNormal: vec3, the normal of the hit plane， in world space.
+- `hitNormal`: vec3, the normal of the hit plane， in world space.

 For more, please refer to [PhysicsRayResult](__APIDOC__/zh/class/PhysicsRayResult)。